 The Mineral Exploration Tax Credit (METC) is designed to help exploration companies raise equity funds.
 It can be used in addition to the regular tax deduction associated with flow-through share investments.

-How does the Mineral Exploration Tax Credit Work?
+How Does the Mineral Exploration Tax Credit Work?

-Individuals (other than a trust) who are deemed to incur eligible exploration expenses, either individually or through a partnership, pursuant to a flow-through share agreement with a principal-business corporation (PBC), are eligible for the METC.
+Individuals (other than a trust) who are deemed to incur eligible exploration expenses, either individually or through a partnership, pursuant to a flow-through-share agreement with a principal-business corporation (PBC), are eligible for the METC.
 PBCs, for these purposes, are corporations whose principal business is exploration, mining, or mineral processing.

 Eligible Exploration Expenses

-The METC is only available for expenses related to exploration carried out from or above the surface of the Earth’s surface.
+The METC is only available for expenses related to exploration carried out from or above the surface of the earth.
 However, a corporation may also incur expenses that qualify only for the CEE deduction.
 The onus is on the corporation to identify and renounce the different categories of exploration expenses for federal income tax purposes.

-Benefits of Investing in METC
+Benefits of Investing in the METC

 Because the federal investment incentive is delivered in the form of a tax credit, it is the same for all individual investors regardless of their marginal federal income tax rates.
-However, a number of federal flow-through share incentives are still delivered in the form of an income tax deductions, whose values can vary with a taxpayer's marginal tax rate.
+However, a number of federal flow-through share-incentives are still delivered in the form of income tax deductions, whose values can vary with a taxpayer's marginal tax rate.
 Taxpayers’ after-tax situations will therefore depend on their province or territory of residence.

-Understanding the After-Tax Cost of a $1,000 Flow-Through Share Investment
+Understanding the After-Tax Cost of a $1,000 Flow-Through-Share Investment

-After-Tax Cost of a $1,000 Investment in Flow-Through Shares Top Marginal Tax Rates (for the 2015 tax year)
+After-Tax Cost of a $1,000 Investment in Flow-Through Shares - Top Marginal Tax Rates (for the 2017 tax year)